 2. Measuring Employer Concentration, Wages, and Labor Productivity.
-As our main measure of local employer concentration we use the Herfindahl-Hirschman Index (HHI) of firm employment at either the county-industry-year level or the commuting zone industry-year level.
-Using the LBD data we first measure the employment share of every firm in a given county or commuting zone and industry year cell as: $s{f,j,c,t} = \frac{emp{f,j,c,t}}{\sum{f=1}^{N} emp{f,j,c,t}}$ , where $emp{f,j,c,t}$ represents total employment of firm f in industry j in county (or commuting zone) c in year c.
-We calculate the local-level HHI as the sum of the squared employment shares at the country or commuting zone industry-year level: $HHI{j,c,t} = \sum{f=1}^{N} s{f,j,c,t}^2$ .
+As our main measure of local employer concentration we use the Herfindahl-Hirschman Index (HHI) of firm employment in a given industry and at a local labor market.
+Since there is no clear definition of what constitutes the geographic boundaries of a local labor market we define our measure as either the county-industry-year level or the commuting zone industry-year level.13

+Using the LBD data we first measure the employment share of every firm in a given county or commuting zone and industry year cell as: $s{f,j,c,t} = \frac{emp{f,j,c,t}}{\sum{f=1}^{N} emp{f,j,c,t}}$, where $emp{f,j,c,t}$ represents total employment of firm f in industry j in county (or commuting zone) c in year t.
+We calculate the local-level HHI as the sum of the squared employment shares at the country or commuting zone industry-year level: $HHI{j,c,t} = \sum{f=1}^{N} s{f,j,c,t}^2$.
 We construct two variants of the employer-concentration HHI measures using either three- or four-digit SIC codes to define industries (thus four different measures of concentration in total).

 We use the log of average wages per worker at the plant-year level as our main dependent variable.
 Average wages at the plant-year level are calculated as the total wage bill at the establishment divided by its number of workers.
 We also use labor productivity (per hour) as a control variable, defined as output divided by total labor hours.
 As is standard, output is computed as the sum of the total value of shipments and the net increase in inventories of finished goods and works in progress.
 To account for industry-level changes in output price, we divide output by the four-digit SIC-level output price deflator from the NBER-CES manufacturing industry database constructed by Bartelsman, Becker, and Gray (2000).
-Total labor hours is measured by "production-worker equivalent hours" computed using the ASM and CMF data (as in Lichtenberg 1992; Kovenock and Phillips 1997).
+Total labor hours are measured by "production-worker equivalent hours" computed using the ASM and CMF data (as in Lichtenberg 1992; Kovenock and Phillips 1997).
 Specifically, total labor hours are constructed as the total production-worker hours multiplied by total wages divided by wages for production workers.